syncfusion-content/wpf-docs/wpf/Charts/Axis/Tick Lines.md

 ## Tick Lines

-Tickline are the small lines which is drawn on the axis line representing the axis labels.
-Ticklines will be drawn outside of the axis by default.
+Tick line are the small lines which is drawn on the axis line representing the axis labels.
+Tick lines will be drawn outside of the axis by default.

 **TickLineSize**

-Ticklines thickness can be customized using [`TickLineSize`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_TickLineSize) property as shown in the below code snippet.
+Tick lines thickness can be customized using [`TickLineSize`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_TickLineSize) property as shown in the below code snippet.

 {% tabs %}